 Individuals, groups, organizations and departments who wish to use MSUM facilities should provide a minimum of two (2) weeks’ notice of a desired use.
 Larger events and usage may require longer lead times to accommodate the needs of the requester.

-All non-affiliated organizations will be required to enter a facilities use agreement and provide evidence of insurance prior to being granted access to MSUM facilities with the exception of public expression in specific outdoor areas identified by MSUM Public Safety based on the needs of the event.
+All non-affiliated organizations will be required to enter a facilities use agreement and provide evidence of insurance prior to being granted access to MSUM facilities with the exception of public expression in specific outdoor areas identified by MSUM Public Safety based on the needs of the event unless they are sponsored or co-sponsored by a recognized student organization or university department.
 Recognized student organizations may be required to enter a facilities use agreement.
 Any facilities use agreement entered into pursuant to this Policy must be consistent with Minnesota State Board Procedure 6.7.2. www.minnstate.edu/board/procedure/607p2.html

-Recognized student organizations and departments may reserve campus facilities and sponsor a non-affiliated organization for an event, but as the sponsor, the student organization or department must be the primary planner, implementer and financer of the event.
+Recognized student organizations and departments may reserve campus facilities and sponsor or co-sponsor a non-affiliated organization for an event, but as the sponsor or co-sponsor, the student organization or department must be the primary planner and implementer of the event.
 Recognized student organizations or departments may not reserve campus facilities on behalf of a non-affiliated organization in order for that organization to obtain a lower facility use fee and/or priority reservations.
-Such a practice, known as fronting, is prohibited and may result in disciplinary action being taken against the recognized student organization, department and its members or employees.
+Such a practice, known as fronting, is prohibited and may result in disciplinary action being taken against the recognized student organization, or department and its members or employees.

 The use of MSUM facilities by MSUM faculty, staff or students for personal use is considered a use by a non-affiliated organization or individual.
 Members of the MSUM community are required to adhere to MSUM policies, including applicable employee or student codes of conduct.